TrashMob-eco/TrashMob/README.md

 1. Deployment
   1. Set up CName and Https Cert
 1. Security
-  1. Get Access token and pass to web apis
   1. Add authorization and scopes to web apis
   1. Look for exposed secrets (AzureMapsKey)
   1. Ensure only owner can update their events